SaiCharan21/Art-Hack/README.md

 # FakeUrGram
-FakeUrGram : A Desktop Application Programmed using ElectronJS, NodeJS, HTML, CSS
+FakeUrGram : A Desktop Application Programmed using ElectronJS, NodeJS, HTML, CSS , and Firebase